jlivingood/IETF-L4S-Deployment/Week3-PartA.md

 1. Have the traffic generator ready
    * If you try FaceTime on Mac, you can run the traffic generator on that same Mac
    * If you try FaceTime on iPhone or iPad, you can run the traffic generator on a Windows or Mac computer on the same router with the iPhone or iPad.
-1. Make a FaceTime call from your Apple device
+1. Make a FaceTime call from your Apple device to ...
-   * If you have another Apple device with a different Apple ID, call that device using that Apple ID
+   * A person/device that is not connected via your modem; an iPhone on cellular service will do
-   * Otherwise call someone
+   * A person/device with iOS 17, iPadOS 17 or macOS 14 if possible
 1. During the call, run the traffic generator
    * See if it affects your FaceTime experience